SimonBiggs/electronfactors/README.md

 Of second note is that specifically placed "saw tooth" indents may result in the width being underestimated.
 Although I have not observed this being an issue in clinical shapes, nevertheless, at this stage the user needs to visually confirm that the equivalent ellipse algorithim is working as intended.

 ### Creating interactive reports
 Delete the demo report(s) found within `demo/interactive_reports`.
 Then as in the previous step load up and run the notebook labelled `02 Model -- Create reports.ipynb`.
 This will create a report for each energy/applicator/ssd combination available within the model cache.
-The resulting reports can be placed on a shared drive for use on any computer (python not required to interactively use these interactive report files).
+The resulting reports can be placed on a shared drive for use on any computer (python not required to interactively use these report files).

 An example of one such of these interactive reports can be found here:
  * http://simonbiggs.net/electronfactors